pascallaliberte/sharpen.page/review.md

 <div class="pitch-lead-up" markdown="1">

-You're pretty sure that your landing page...
+**You're pretty sure that your landing page...**

 *  isn't clear enough,
 *  isn't connecting with your visitor's struggle enough,
-*  isn't focused enough on being helpful
+*  isn't focused enough on being helpful maybe,

-And you're looking for someone to sharpen it up.
+*  isn't selling enough, converting enough, _working_ enough.

 <div class="pitch-lead-up-block" markdown="1">

 **Maybe you've been making edits, following some best practices and some conventions.**

-Maybe you even followed some of my own advice on copywriting or own creating struggle-first pages.
+Maybe you even followed some of [my own advice on copywriting](/articles) or [my advice on creating struggle-first pages](/struggle-first).

 </div>